Spudwick/PiNet/README.md

 ## GitHub
 ### Purge Sensitive File from Repo
-First of all, make a commit to the Repo that contaisn the relevant files in a format that you want to keep going forward.
-This could also mean deleting the file from the repo.
-After this commit the repo should be as you want it, but the commit history will still show the sensitive files.
-Then delete the local copy of the repo.
-This is so that we can checkout a fresh clean copy following the purging and not risk re-checking in the history for the file.

 The following instructions are taken from GitHubs [BFG information](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).

+First of all, make a commit to the Repo that contains the relevant files in a format that you want to keep going forward.
+Either delete the file completely or replace sensitive information.
+After this commit the repository files should be as you want it, but the commit history will still show the sensitive data.
-First you need to download the BFG jar file from the [BFG website](https://rtyley.github.io/bfg-repo-cleaner/).
-Next you need to checkout a copy of the raw git repository using the below.
+Once this is done you need to download the BFG jar file from the [BFG website](https://rtyley.github.io/bfg-repo-cleaner/) and then checkout a seperate copy of the raw GitHub repository.
+This can be done as below.
 ```
 $ git clone --mirror https://github.com/Spudwick/PiNet/
 ```
 Now we have the raw repository it is time to purge.
 To do this we run the below, replacing *<filename>* with the name of the file to delete.
-Bare in mind that this matches against the name not a full path!
+Bear in mind that this matches against the name not a full path!
  ```
  $ java -jar ~/Downloads/bfg.jar --delete-files <filename> PiNet.git
  ```